How to Make Perfect Scrambled Eggs

 Here is my Secret for Making Scrambled Eggs With Step-by-Step Instructions and Lots of Photographs

-Scrambled eggs are one of the easiest meals to cook, and therefore suitable for beginners such as people leaving home for the first time.
+Scrambled eggs are one of the easiest meals to cook, and therefore suitable for beginners such as students and other people leaving home for the first time.

 I was a useless cook when I first left home at the age of seventeen - I didn't know anything, because the family meals were cooked by anyone except me!
 Once I got to England, scrambled eggs was one of the first things I learnt how to do.
 I was so proud of myself, you'd have thought it was a full-scale gourmet meal, it was so delicious.

 But experienced cooks will also learn a bit here, including my secret ingredient which improves the flavor of scrambled eggs and also gives you extra protein - especially good for invalids and those on a restricted diet.